dkoleber/mpp_4_nastr/README.md

-## Model-less Performance Prediction for Neural Architecture Search Acceleration
+## Model-less Performance Prediction for Neural Architecture Search Time Reduction

 This repository contains experimentation code for all experiments done in <em>Model-less Performance Prediction for Neural Architecture Search Time Reduction</em>.